joinpursuit/budgeting-app-project-prompt/README.md

 ### User Stories

 1. I can navigate to the index page and new page from the nav bar
-1. I can see a list of income and expenditures with the date, the transactions and the value on the index page
+1. I can see a list of income and expenditures with the date, the transaction name and the amount on the index page
-1. I can click on the new button that takes me to a new form that lets me create a new transactions
+1. I can click on the new button that takes me to a new form that lets me create a new transaction
 1. After clicking the submit button on the new form, it takes me back to the index page
-1. I can visit this app on the Internet
+1. I can visit this app on the internet that uses data from my express API
 1. I can share the link to the new page (once my apps are hosted online) and someone else will be able to see the form to create a new transaction

 ### Acceptance Criteria